radhikaa-gupta/StudentSphere/README.md

 ## Overview

 StudentSphere is a comprehensive Enterprise Resource Planning (ERP) portal built using Java Object-Oriented Programming principles.
-It provides students with a centralized platform to manage academic activities, access information, and communicate with faculty.
+The ERP portal is a comprehensive platform that enables students to access academic information, manage profiles, interact with faculty, and perform various administrative tasks.
+This project endeavors to recreate the portal's functionalities and user interface to provide a similar experience for educational purposes.

 ## Project Objective